-- 5.14.
-In Community Infrastructure Levy Regulations (as amended), Regulation 121A states that for the purpose of the Infrastructure Funding Statement: 'a non-monetary contribution includes any land or item of infrastructure provided pursuant to a planning obligation'. - 5.15.
-Non-monetary contributions secured by planning obligations are secured less frequently than monetary contributions and they are typically for land or affordable housing units. - 5.16.
-A total of 143 affordable housing units have been secured in applications of which 77 are Affordable rent and 23 are Affordable home ownership and 43 Social rent. - 5.17.
+- 5.17.
+In Community Infrastructure Levy Regulations (as amended), Regulation 121A states that for the purpose of the Infrastructure Funding Statement: 'a non-monetary contribution includes any land or item of infrastructure provided pursuant to a planning obligation'. - 5.18.
+Non-monetary contributions secured by planning obligations are secured less frequently than monetary contributions and they are typically for land or affordable housing units. - 5.19.
+A total of 119 affordable housing units have been secured in applications. - 5.20.
 Most on-site infrastructure provisions are secured through conditions imposed on the planning permission as opposed to planning obligations.
-In financial year 2021/2022, there were two instances in which infrastructure provisions were provided pursuant to a planning obligation:
+In financial year 2022/2023, there were no instances in which infrastructure provisions were provided pursuant to a planning obligation: